 Araku Valley, popularly known as Araku, is a scenic hill station in the Vishakhapatnam district of Andhra Pradesh.
 Often referred to as Andhra Ooty, it lies at an altitude range of 900 to 1400 m and is the most popular hill station in Andhra Pradesh.
 This valley is surrounded by mountains like Galikonda, Raktakonda, Sunkarimetta and Chitamogondi.
 Jindhagada Peak, the tallest peak in Eastern Ghats is situated near Araku.
 It is one of the cheapest hill resorts in India and also best visited as a monsoon getaway.
 Araku Valley is one of the prime place to visit on a Vizag Tour.

 Araku is popular for its famous coffee plantations.
-Araku Valley has some interesting places to visit including Borra caves, Tyda, Katiki Falls, Tribal Museum & Padmapuram Botanical Gardens.
+Borra caves, Tyda, Katiki Falls, Tribal Museum & Padmapuram Botanical Gardens are some of the interesting places to miss in a Araku Valley tour.
 The tourists can see tribal folk dances like Dhimsa and Mayuri.
 The train journey from Vizag to Araku is a memorable experience with 46 tunnels, several bridges through lush green valleys.
 Araku is famous for the mustard flowers that change the landscape of the valley from green to yellow in the months of November & December.

 Nearest City: Vizag (112 Kms)